GennadyMV/codebrowser-back-end/README.md

 Method: GET
 Content-Type: application/zip
 URL: /snapshots/files.zip(?level=[key|code])
+Parameters: from [snapshotId], optional, files are returned from this snapshot onwards
+            count [Integer], optional, amount of snapshots to return
 Returns: A ZIP containing all the snapshots and and their files relating to the start of the URL
 ```